minio/minio/docs/disk-caching/DESIGN.md

      MINIO_CACHE_DRIVES: List of mounted cache drives or directories delimited by ";"
      MINIO_CACHE_EXCLUDE: List of cache exclusion patterns delimited by ";"
      MINIO_CACHE_EXPIRY: Cache expiry duration in days
-     MINIO_CACHE_MAXUSE: Maximum permitted usage of the cache in percentage (0-100).
+     MINIO_CACHE_QUOTA: Maximum permitted usage of the cache in percentage (0-100).
 ...
 ...